 Did you know... that in at least 22 states and the District of Columbia, by law teachers can be

-forced to pay union dues as a condition of employment?
+forced to pay union dues or feeds as a condition of employment?

 The Association of American Educators Foundation has partnered with the National Right to Work Legal Defense Foundation to let teachers know that they have options.
 This page is dedicated to information on teacher rights.

 If you live in a compulsory union state (see map below) and become an agency fee payer or religious objector, it is important that you protect your career with legal protection and liability insurance.
 You can join AAE for $16.50 per month and receive a $2 million personal liability policy as well as other great benefits.
 You can learn more by browsing our website.
 You can click here to join AAE.

 - AAE believes that teachers should not be forced to pay a union simply for the privilege of having a job in a public school.
 The practice of forcing dues from teachers’ paychecks is called compulsory unionism or forced unionism.